Since my late university years I am highly interested in languages, English and Polish in particular (and French at

 On the other hand there was the general desire to get better with my overall conversation skills.

 Polish has also some emotional significance because of my family roots.
-I studied Polish in my last engineering semester as an elective subject, and I completed it with an A-grade (one of my very few A-grades).
+I studied Polish in my last engineering semester as an elective subject, and I got the grade 1 in my examination (one of my very few 1s).

 Currently I am a full-time language student, working daily through my exercise-books in an attempt to get better with my Slovak (which has together with Czech close connections to Polish as a West-Slavic language).

-Learning a language from scratch requires tremendous effort when you are above a certain age, as most of you will acknowledge.
+Learning a language from scratch requires great effort when you are above a certain age, as most of you will acknowledge.
 Toddlers learn languages seemingly effortlessly purely due to exposure.
 Their brains are more elastic, and they are not afraid of making mistakes like an adult.

 The purpose of the human ability to speak still appears in some way mysterious for scientists and evolutionary biologists.